nickmackenzie/dont-get-zohod/pages/Sites/paragraph-expansion.md

+---
+title: Add Support For Show More/Less in ZOHO Sites
+description: Adds the ability to flag a paragraph as content that should be collapsible and adds a show more/less toggle text.
+---

 # Add Support For Show More/Less

 Adds the ability to flag a paragraph as content that should be collapsible and adds a show more/less toggle text.